Music-Player-App/Music-Player-Backend/README.md

 ---
 ### Music Handling (song routes)
 - add_song uploads files to Cloudinary, saves song metadata + URLs + user ID in the DB.
+- get_all_songs returns a list of songs with: title, artist, album_cover_url, audio_url
+- search_songs filters songs based on the title or artist.